tnoahc/docker_installs/README.md

 1. Clone the repo
 `git clone https://github.com/tnoahc/docker_installs.git`

-, or copy / paste the code from the `install_docker_nproxyman.sh` file into a file on your server.
+, or copy / paste the code from the `install_docker.sh` file into a file on your server.

 `nano docker-install.sh`